 Local Schools and Universities commonly have organizations that can provide individual counseling on issues such as suicide, bullying, depression, domestic violence, and the like.
 A Facebook or Google search of “individual counseling near me” can yield a few dozen good results.

-It is important to note that while searching, you consider the reason why you need counseling.
+It is important to note that you consider why you need counseling while searching.

 A lot of professionals are specialists who handle a specific kind of problem.
 It would also increase the chance of a breakthrough by working with a specialist rather than a general practitioner.

 Most specialists choose a particular problem because they have vested interests in that specific case.
 Volunteers are especially interested.
 They are volunteering their time because they are advocates for reducing the damage caused by the ailment.

 Individual counseling with volunteers is also free, so money shouldn’t be an issue.

 Individual counseling with professionals has its advantages.
 They have the training, education, and experience to assess a patient clinically and know how best to move forward.